 When we started Sprites and Dice, one of the main goals was to try and bring a little joy back to gaming.
-It might seem like a strange phrase: why would someone need to bring joy back to a hobby that was made to well… bring joy?
+It seems like a strange statement: why would someone need to bring joy back to a hobby that was made to well… bring joy?

-The 21st century brought hundreds of both blessings and curses to those who grew up praying that their parents might bring them to the arcade at the mall.
+The 21st century brought hundreds of blessings and curses to those who grew up praying that their parents might bring them to the arcade at the mall.
 Video games became easier to play at home as processing power skyrocketed, and suddenly you could not only try and save the princess with a few quarters, but explore entire worlds.
-But as the industry ballooned, so did the complications.
-The ability to have better graphic cards turned into an arms race between developers and players to own $1,000 dollar bits of hardware.
+As the industry ballooned however, so did the complications.
+The ability to have better graphics cards turned into an arms race between developers and players to own $1,000 dollar bits of hardware.
 The creation of Massively Multiplayer Online RPGs led to “Games As A Service” as a business model.
 The list goes on and on.

 That moment when you've done a week of daily quests and find out you need to buy in-game currency anyway for a shiny hat.

-Sometimes, it’s important to pull back from the complications of a now much bigger industry and return to the simple joys.
+Sometimes, it’s important to pull back from the complications of the giant hype machine that modern gaming has become and return to the simple joys.
 For the next month, we’re going to try and let go of previews and the anxiety of waiting for whatever games are coming out next month.
 We’ll try and ignore perfectionist urges and achievement lists.
 We won’t care about competitive ranked lists and how many concurrent players there are on steam for our favorite games.

 It’s time to Finish The Damn Games we already have.